-- 1. Articulate all concepts within the domain of the healthy individual. - 2.
+- 1. Understand all concepts within the domain of the healthy individual. - 2.
 Identify the internal, external, and environmental factors that impact the health and well-being of individuals.

-Objective II: Upon completion of the course, the learner will be able to internalize foundational principles of professional nursing practice to provide safe, culturally competent, therapeutic care for individuals.
+Objective II: Upon completion of the course, the learner will be able to state foundational principles of professional nursing practice to provide safe, culturally competent, therapeutic care for individuals.

 - 1. Demonstrate an awareness of the values, attitudes, behaviors, and beliefs important to professional nursing. - 2.
-Utilize all concepts within the domain of nursing to safely provide therapeutic care to Revised July 2018

-- individuals with basic health care needs. - 3.
+Identify all concepts within the domain of nursing to safely provide therapeutic care to individuals with basic health care needs. - 3.
 Participate in the nursing process within the scope of practice of the practical nurse. - 4.
-Perform data collection and caring nursing interventions for holistic care of individuals. - 5.
+Perform data collection and caring nursing interventions for individuals with basic care needs. - 5.
 Communicate professionally and effectively while providing care to individuals with basic health care needs. - 6.
 Promote the acquisition of knowledge and learning to enhance self-care for each individual from an established plan as delegated by the RN. - 7.
-Discuss the importance of collaborating with the interdisciplinary healthcare team as assigned by the RN in providing care to individuals.
+Discuss collaboration with the interdisciplinary healthcare team as assigned by the RN in providing care to individuals.